Smart sensors set to smooth traffic woes for CBD

 It is anticipated the system will be installed in May over the course of about two weeks, according to Mr Stevenson.

-He said about 50 censor systems can be installed in one night.
+He said about 50 sensor systems can be installed in one night.

-Council budgeted $2.02 million towards the project in 2016 and received matching funding from the State Government's Building the region's programme late last year.
+Council budgeted $2.02 million towards the project in 2016 and received matching funding from the State Government's Building the region's program late last year.

 There is a possibility for a second stage of the sensor system which would see a further 375 parking bays added to the system, however, council has not budgeted for this second stage yet.

-Mr Stevenson said other benefits of the system was that if there was a fault with one censor, it would be identified immediately through the computer system and the censor could be replaced by pulling the faulty unit out and putting a replacement in.
+Mr Stevenson said other benefits of the system was that if there was a fault with one sensor, it would be identified immediately through the computer system and sensor could be replaced by pulling the faulty unit out and putting a replacement in.

 He said council would map where the units were installed in the ground so they can be pulled out prior to any roadworks in the future and then reinstalled afterwards.